 Sundays from 1 – 3 pm

 $10 Adult and $5 Child / $13 Adult and $8 Child

 (Member / Non Member)

-Discover the science behind this chilly season as you explore snowflakes, experiment with candy canes, learn about states of matter with dry ice, and create your own frozen bubbles.
+Discover the science behind this chilly season as you explore snowflakes, experiment with conductive "snowdough," explore states of matter with dry ice, and create your own frozen bubbles.